-COVID-19 Minnesota Wedding Photography Information
+Some Minnesota Wedding Photography Info for COVID-19

 Use this blog as a reference to help you with the challenges of navigating your wedding plans through the novel coronavirus pandemic.

 - Find out more about booking your wedding photography here.

-- Sanitizing: My gear is cleaned before each wedding with cleaners safe for electronics.
+- Gear: I clean my gear before each wedding with cleaners safe for electronics.

-Is dancing currently allowed at weddings in Minnesota?
+Is dancing allowed at weddings in Minnesota?

-It’s natural to allow yourself time to grieve for the plans you had before moving on to new plans.
+First of all, know that it’s natural to allow yourself time to grieve for the plans you had before moving on to new plans.

 Once you’re ready, have a talk together as a couple about what you both want.
 Make purposeful decisions based on the goals you have for your marriage.
 The best plan is the one that feels right to both of you.